-He has extensive experience in structuring rental car fleet financings, vehicle and equipment fleet lease securitizations and collateralized bond and loan obligation transactions (including broadly-syndicated, middle market loans and distressed debt), as well as a wide range of synthetic/derivative products including credit default swaps, total return swaps and credit-linked notes.
+Jason has extensive experience in structuring rental car fleet financings, vehicle and equipment fleet lease securitizations and collateralized bond and loan obligation transactions (including broadly-syndicated, middle market loans and distressed debt), as well as a wide range of synthetic/derivative products including credit default swaps, total return swaps and credit-linked notes.

-Mr. Smith has participated in the securitization of auto loans, commercial loans, student loans, equipment loans, credit card receivables, trade receivables, equipment and vehicle leases, as well as royalty receivables and other intellectual property in both the term and commercial paper markets.
+Jason has participated in the securitization of auto loans, commercial loans, student loans, equipment loans, credit card receivables, trade receivables, equipment and vehicle leases, as well as royalty receivables and other intellectual property in both the term and commercial paper markets.

 Jason is consistently recognized as a leading lawyer in Securitization by Chambers Global and Chambers USA.
 He is also recognized as a “Highly Regarded” lawyer for Structured Finance and Securitization the U.S. by IFLR1000 and is recommended for Structured Finance by Legal 500 US.